lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

 **Human accountability** is a central theme.
 In 2025, Singapore’s MAS proposed that boards attest to their understanding of deployed AI, warning that greater autonomy could amplify risks like service failures or missed financial crimes[^c].
 The EU’s draft AI Act classifies credit scoring and fraud detection as “high risk,” requiring human-in-the-loop controls, transparency, and bias testing.
 In the U.S., existing rules—such as fair lending laws and model risk guidance (SR 11-7)—are being applied to AI, requiring validation, documentation, and monitoring.

 **Operational risk and consumer protection** are also key.
 The U.S. CFPB cautioned in 2023 that chatbots must not obstruct customer access to resolution pathways[^b].
-In the UK, the FCA and Bank of England noted that while most firms use AI, many lack a full understanding of their systems, raising concerns about fairness, security, and explainability[^7].
+In the UK, the FCA and Bank of England noted that while most firms use AI, many lack a full understanding of their systems, raising concerns about fairness, security, and explainability[^g].

 **Documentation and auditability** are emerging priorities.
 Regulators expect AI agents’ actions and decisions to be logged—particularly in multi-agent workflows.
 Some banks have begun developing internal **AI registers** to track models, usage, data inputs, and responsible owners.
 These may soon become mandatory under laws like the EU AI Act.